 Everyone knows about Black Friday and Cyber Monday, but #GivingTuesday is when you can make a difference.
 Please consider #Giving to the care of unwanted, neglected and abused pugs on Tuesday, November 29th.
 Please consider donating today!
-Link in our bio, or copy paste the below link.
-You can also help us reach more pug fanatics by sharing.
-Thank you! https://www.paypal.com/cgi-bin/webscr?hosted_button_id=2Q4CB89D53B9W&cmd=_s-xclick #pug #pugs #pugsofig #pugsofinstagram #puglove #puglife #pawsomepugs #portlandpugs #pugsofportland #pdxpugs #pdxpuglove #portlandoregon #oregon #portland #pnw #pugloversclub #pugmas #pugrescue #dogsofportland #dogs #doglovers #dogrescue #animalrescue #GivingTuesday #buzzfeedanimals #tomcotesshow #supportyourlocalrescue
+See the link in our bio or copy past the link below into your browser. https://www.paypal.com/donate/?token=2CYGncr6tV9hnj5zkc2LCJTa_OSn5VLC8fJib-rGyiVZHhxoW754amYmOxBxXWLlBNwZ6m You can also help us reach more pug fanatics by sharing.
+Thank you! #pug #pugs #pugsofig #pugsofinstagram #puglove #puglife #pawsomepugs #portlandpugs #pugsofportland #pdxpugs #pdxpuglove #portlandoregon #oregon #portland #pnw #pugloversclub #pugmas #pugrescue #dogsofportland #dogs #doglovers #dogrescue #animalrescue #GivingTuesday #buzzfeedanimals #tomcotesshow #supportyourlocalrescue

 Speaking of local causes: Pacific Pug Rescue is an Oregon-based, volunteer-run group that rescues, rehabilitates, and places unwanted, neglected and abused pugs in permanent adoptive homes.
 Your GivingTuesday donation supports their efforts to educate the public about the breed, including its personality, health issues and care, and about the importance of domestic animal population control.